EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sebastian.
 Parallel ODEs in Stan using OpenMP (linear speedup with # CPUs!): It works by hijacking the ODE facilities.
 Do we want this in Stan to be available to all users?
 If yes, then: Need for ODE system refactor (stiff+non-stiff)?
 Who wants to join?
 More work needed: Analytic Jacobians of ODE rhs (optionally with code-generation); ragged arrays.

+Aki.
+Mike made a proposal on adding GP covariance functions with cov, chol, lpdf.
+In discourse there was some dicussion.
+I have couple questions.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._